DegreeBachelor of Science with a major in Educational Studies

-- Students will demonstrate that they have acquired and mastered the dispositions that define professionalism.
+- Students will demonstrate they have acquired and mastered the dispositions defining professionalism.

-- Students will demonstrate their ability to seek appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+- Students will demonstrate the ability to seek appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth and to advance the profession.

-The faculty in the Department of Education are committed to ongoing and frequent observation and involvement in schools.
-All students engaged in education courses will spend time in a field setting in each of the semesters for which they are registered for professional education courses.
-Involvement in the schools will be connected to specific, course-related tasks (e.g., observation, the teaching of lessons, conducting of experiments, administration of assessments, etc.).
-Students in Educational Studies will also have internship experiences in school or educational contexts that support their career aspirations.
+The faculty in the Education programs are committed to ongoing and frequent observation and involvement in schools.
+All students engaged in education courses will spend time in a field setting in each of the semesters for which they are registered for education courses.
+Involvement in the schools will be connected to specific, course-related tasks (e.g., observation, teaching lessons, conducting experiments, administering assessments, etc.).
+Students in Educational Studies will also have internship experiences in school or educational settings that support their career aspirations.

 COURSE WITHDRAWAL POLICY